johnhkchen/garb/README.md

 ### Process Overview - Making Changes with a Dev Container
 1. Create a new dev branch using `just branch`, be sure to provide a branch name
 2. Make your changes, using `just test` and `just lint`
-3. Once changes are made, push your commits and open a pull request
+3. Once changes are made, push your commits
+4. Use `just pr_dev` or `just pr_main` to create your pull requests

 ### Development Loop
 Pull request dev into main